Licensed Yacht BrokersYachts for SaleLION'S DEN - WESTPORT FOR SALE

 Overview

-The WESTPORT 125 LION’S DEN epitomizes American yachtbuilding excellence, harmonizing enduring style, modern innovation, and lavish comfort.
-Crafted at the famed Westport Shipyard in Washington State, this 125-foot (38.1m) semi-displacement luxury motor yacht and superyacht delivers elite performance with the polish and meticulous detailing that define Westport.
-Interior artistry by Destry Darr completes the experience.
+The WESTPORT 125 LION’S DEN epitomizes American superyacht excellence, uniting classic styling, advanced engineering, and indulgent amenities with effortless poise.
+Crafted by the famed Westport Shipyard in Washington State, USA, LION’S DEN is a 125-foot (38.1-meter) semi-displacement luxury motor yacht delivering benchmark performance, paired with the polish and meticulous craftsmanship that define Westport.
+Her sophisticated interior décor was conceived by designer Destry Darr.

 Detailed Description